themadgoblin/DI3TextureExtractor/README.md

 Backup all your files before executing this program.
 This software is provided without any kind of warranty.
 You have been warned

 ## How to install
-Download all the files and put them on a folder in the same directory that DisneyInfinity3.exe exists.
+Download all the files and put them on a folder in the same directory that DisneyInfinity3.exe resides.
 If you dont put it on that place it will not work.

 ![alt text](doc/installation.jpg)